Last modified: Tue Nov 27 2018 08:44:20 GMT+0100 (CET)

 - Action: With the help of this drop down menu, you can search for various types of actions taken (such as logins, deletions, etc).

-- Change: With the help of this field, you can search for various specific changes or changes to certain variables (such as published will find all the log entries where an event has gotten published, ip-src will find all attributes where a source IP address has been entered / edited, etc).
+- Change: With the help of this field, you can search for various specific changes or changes to certain variables (Ex.: using "Published" as the search term for and find all log entries where an event has been "Published", ip-src will find all attributes where a source IP address has been entered / edited, etc).

 The background workers are powered by CakeResque, so all of the CakeResque commands work.